fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 Ensure fundamental understanding of the **purpose** for a Brand, as described in the article, [Learn about SMS Texting in Teams](sms-overview.md)

-To proceed with enabling Teams users with SMS capabilities, the following must be provisioned:

-Users must have **entitlement** to the Microsoft 365 Phone System app (by either Microsoft 365 E5 or Microsoft Teams Phone Standard license) and a Microsoft 365 Calling Plan entitlement
-- Domestic
-- Domestic and international, or
-- Pay-As-You-Go

-A tenant **billing mechanism** should be in place for SMS consumption overages and must be in place for Pay-As-You-Go Calling Plans.
-- Funding for usage overages is supported either with prepaid Communication Credits using a Microsoft Online Subscription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
-For more information, see the article [Microsoft Calling Plan Overview](calling-plan-overview.md).

 Administrators must have one of the following **RBAC roles** assigned:

 - Teams Administrator
 - Teams Communications Administrator
 - Teams Telephony Administrator, or